ronaldothame/techtree-backend/README.md

 ## 📖 Licence

-This project is for academic purposes for the Faculty of Engineering of Sorocaba (FACENS)
+This project is for academic purposes for the University of Engineering of Sorocaba (FACENS)

 ## ✍️ Contributors